 These are the presentation slides for my guest lecture at USC, course ITP 460X.
 You can follow along with the presentation and find links to code samples in the slides below.Read More

 Back in 2001, when I was 13.5 years young, my family bought a 56k modem.
 My parents would only allow me to use the web 1 hour a week, so I saved up my allowance, bought a 150' phone cable, drilled a couple 1" holes in the wood floor while my parents were out, and army-crawled under the house to rout the phone cable to my room.
-I pieced back together a crappy old IBM ThinkPad 600 and would tiptoe to the office to switch the 56k modem over to my rooms cable-hack to play Age of Empires I online for hours on end, sometimes till dawn.
+I pieced back together a crappy old IBM ThinkPad 600 and would tiptoe at night to the office to switch the 56k modem over to my rooms cable-hack to play Age of Empires I online for hours on end, sometimes till dawn.

 Currently I help make the internet faster.
 On my free-time I help motivate others to learn to code through my own experiences.
 I get stoked on creative people and life altering ideas.

 Looking for a place to start when planning out a digital idea?
 Technology is constantly evolving, and staying ahead of the curve is pretty tough.
 Let my brain do the hard work to create the perfect roadmap for your idea's online success.

 Design is what makes a good product great.
 I've been designing awesome stuff since before I could walk, and can help you put that extra sparkle on your next digital product.

 Henry Ford once said, "Anyone who stops learning is old, whether at twenty or eighty.
 The greatest thing in life is to keep your mind young."
 Refresh your mind with a few articles on technology, learning, and other stuff I find awesome.